Flore-Mueth/ADA_P3-jekyll/index.md

 ### Diversity Score

 Once ethnicities have been categorized into larger groups (16 in total), we can begin defining diversity.
-Since the focus is on the diversity of the cast rather than the representation of minority groups, the country of production does not need to be taken into account.<br> {: .text-justify}
+Since the focus is on the diversity of the cast rather than the representation of minority groups, the country of production does not need to be taken into account.<br>
 A straightforward way to calculate diversity is to divide the number of ethnicities represented by the number of actors in the cast.
 However, this method is limited.
-For instance, in a movie with nine actors and three ethnicities, this approach would assign the same diversity score to a distribution of ethnicities such as (3,3,3) and (1,1,7).<br> {: .text-justify}
+For instance, in a movie with nine actors and three ethnicities, this approach would assign the same diversity score to a distribution of ethnicities such as (3,3,3) and (1,1,7).<br>
 To refine this measure, we incorporate the concept of entropy.
 Entropy accounts for the distribution of ethnicities within a cast.
 The basic formula for entropy is:
 {: .text-justify}
 <p><b><em>S = Σ p<sub>i</sub> · ln(p<sub>i</sub>)</em></b>,
 where <em>p<sub>i</sub></em> represents the proportion of the cast belonging to a particular ethnicity.</p>
 To avoid obtaining a value of zero when all actors belong to a single ethnicity, we add 1 to the entropy calculation.
-This ensures a more meaningful result when combining this measure with our initial diversity definition.<br> {: .text-justify}
+This ensures a more meaningful result when combining this measure with our initial diversity definition.<br>
 Finally, to balance the limitations of both methods, we multiply the entropy value by the initial diversity measure.
 This final diversity coefficient better captures the nuances of cast diversity, penalizing films with fewer actors while rewarding those with a more even distribution of ethnicities.
 {: .text-justify}